pytobot/gitbook/hardware/circuit-board/README.md

 1. Make use of smaller via's
 2. Make the screw hole's from the Raspberry Pi zero to 2.5mm.
 3. Change distance sensor on pin RX
-4. Lower the electronics, so the camera cable can fit in the raspberry Pi
+4. Lower the electronics, so the camera cable can fit in the Raspberry Pi
-5. Change the motor circuit to the raspberry Pi circuit.
+5. Change the motor circuit to the Raspberry Pi circuit.
 Do not need Q3 anymore
 6. IC1 higher because the FET comes out of the PCB
 7. Change some IO's to have less via's.
 8. Change the value of the resistors